F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 ```

 ### `apply`
-The [`apply`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html) function takes a custom function as an argument.
+The [`apply`](https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.DataFrameGroupBy.apply.html) function takes a custom function as an argument.
 That custom aggregation function:
 - takes a DataFrame/Series (depending on the source object) as the first argument
+    - this dataframe/series contains the data for the group (all columns)
 - returns a Series, DataFrame, or a scalar
+    - when a scalar is returned, the result is a series with the scalar value for each group
+    - we do not have to reduce the data to a single value or a single row, we can just transform the data arbitrarily.

 The process works as follows:
 1. The dataframe is split into groups according to the `groupby` function.